krzystof/The-Wharves/README.md

 ## Wharf... is Coming Soon.

+### Handle env file
+if .env exists, load it.
+If not, prompt.
+When checking a container configuration, check for the .env file. if not, prompt.

 ### Beta soon...

 Wharf is just a php command line app that will set up a docker-compose.yml file in a sec using images in docker hub's Wharf namespace.
 In fact, it is a wrapper around a wrapper around a... you know.
 I just wanted a quick way to build my dev environment, without looking in older projects to find out how I did it last time.